chef/chef-web-docs/chef_master/source/resource_gem_package.rst

 .. warning:: .. tag notes_chef_gem_vs_gem_package

              The **chef_gem** and **gem_package** resources are both used to install Ruby gems.
-For any machine on which the chef-client is installed, there are two instances of Ruby.
-One is the standard, system-wide instance of Ruby and the other is a dedicated instance that is available only to the chef-client.
-Use the **chef_gem** resource to install gems into the instance of Ruby that is dedicated to the chef-client.
+For any machine on which Chef Infra Client is installed, there are two instances of Ruby.
+One is the standard, system-wide instance of Ruby and the other is a dedicated instance that is available only to Chef Infra Client.
+Use the **chef_gem** resource to install gems into the instance of Ruby that is dedicated to Chef Infra Client.
 Use the **gem_package** resource to install all other gems (i.e. install gems system-wide).

              .. end_tag